Mountain EbA – Peru Project

 Working in partnership with with local communities, we’ll develop the EbA solutions that are best-suited to their specific needs.
 Our project will support local efforts to restore, protect or expand key ecosystem services identified as crucial by community members.
 The Mountain EbA Project in Peru will also coordinate with national, regional and local governments to build support for applying nature-based adaptation methods more widely.

 The benefits of healthy ecosystems in the Peruvian Andes extend way beyond local populations.
 Downstream from our EbA project site, there are 10 million inhabitants in the capital city of Lima who also rely on these mountains as one of their main sources of water.

 —Ministry of Environment of Peru

 —Campesino Communities of Canchayllo, Miraflores, Tanta and Tomas

-Download Fact sheet: “Scaling up the Mountain EbA Program – Peru.”
+Download Fact sheet: “Scaling Up Mountain – Peru.”

 Download Spanish Fact Sheet: “Escalando AbE Montaña – Peru.”

 The official name of our program is “Scaling Up Mountain Ecosystem-Based Adaptation: building evidence, replicating success, and informing policy.”
 This program is part of the International Climate Initiative (IKI).
 The Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) supports this initiative on the basis of a decision adopted by the German Bundestag.
 Our Mountain EbA Program is led by The Mountain Institute (TMI) and implemented jointly with the International Union for the Conservation of Nature (IUCN) and country partners over the period 2017-2020.